sonrabakarim/barlkk/_posts/2016-10-28-awesome-react-components.md

 Not sure where to start?
 Check out the list of [Awesome React Boilerplates](/awesome-react-boilerplates) for a solid footing for your React-based apps.

 Contributions via comments welcome.
-The best React and React Native Components will be moved into the article body and the `nofollow` removed.
+The best React and React Native Components will be moved into the article body and the `nofollow`[^1] removed.
 {: .notice--info }

 # React